 Rachel openly speaks about her experiences, and of the support she received in the NMH, so that people would feel that they have a safe space where they can share their stories and grieve.
 Rachel’s story, lets people know that is okay to talk to each other, support each other and with the support of the NMH staff, know that you’re not alone. 💗

 As time went on I had been taking progesterone, but unfortunately that just kept meaning that I didn’t bleed and I’d think everything was okay.
 I’d go for an early scan and there would be no heartbeat.
 I tried acupuncture, which again seemed to make me more fertile.
 I seemed to get pregnant very easily but I just couldn’t keep a pregnancy.

-After I had recovered, I got back on the phone to the Consultant for an appointment.
+After I had recovered, I got back on the phone to the consultant for an appointment.
 In the meantime, I had had my bloods taken because of my thyroid.
 My autoimmune levels went to 400 and I was put on steroids.
-Because of the Graves’ Disease my body was thinking when I got pregnant that it would reject whatever was there.
+Because of the Graves’ Disease, my body was thinking when I got pregnant that it would reject whatever was there.
 Dr Cathy Allen turned around and said this is your last chance, go home and give it one last shot.
-Then she said to me with your age that if it doesn’t work this time, we would be looking at other ways.
+With my age that if it doesn’t work this time, we would be looking at other ways.

 My sister was having her third child the date when one of our babies was lost.
 It was a hugely emotional time and obviously I was happy for my sister.
 I remember when her baby was born and I had a panic attack.
 I feel so bad for this because I just remembered sobbing, I couldn’t cope knowing that she had her baby.
-It sounds awful but why can she have three babies, and I can’t even make another one.
+It sounds awful but why can she have three babies, and I can’t even have another one.

-You start hoping but you are also nervous because you have been through so much of you doesn’t even want to know.
+You start hoping but you are also nervous because you have been through so much.
 Every day before the eight-week scan, I am not even religious but I prayed.
-That day when I got to NMH, I didn’t even want to have the scan.
+On Valentine’s Day when I got to The NMH, I didn’t even want to have the scan.
 Sarah was there waiting for me and Mary Lou gave me a big hug.
 It was so hard and the anticipation was just awful.
 Valerie did the first scan and saw that heartbeat.
 I could not breathe, I just couldn’t actually believe it was okay.
-Just to see the heartbeat on the screen, the measurements were fine and I think we all cried.
+Just to see the little heartbeat on the screen, the measurements were fine and I think we all cried.
 This had been two years of constant disappointment.

 When I had been starting off, Phoebe was two and she was now four.
 She had more of a grasp of what was going on, we couldn’t say anything because I just didn’t want to, and I wouldn’t even talk about being pregnant.
 We did not tell anyone until after the twelve weeks, I didn’t want to talk about it, I didn’t want people to ask me, because I was so scared that I would jinx it.

 I was due to see Dr Cathy Allen every week, but there was one week around nine weeks that my friends had taken me out for Sunday afternoon tea.
 It must have just been a bug but that night I could not stop getting sick.
 I thought this is it, over again because of sickness and diarrhoea, I had always associated it with news of losing my baby.
 I was due to go in the following week for a scan but I couldn’t go because we got snowed in.
-When we finally got out we went to do some shopping and a woman crashed into the back of our car, she skidded.
+When we finally got out, we went to do some shopping and a woman crashed into the back of our car, she skidded.
 I was up the walls.
-Thank God Phoebe was alright.
-We went straight to NMH, Valerie did a scan and again we all cried because everything was okay.
+Thank God Phoebe was alright!
+We went straight to The NMH, Valerie did a scan and again we all cried because everything was okay.

 The day he was due to be born, I went in for my caesarean which was a hugely emotional time.
-After he was born each and every one of them came to see him, Valerie, Dr Cathy Allen, Brenda and Sarah.
+After he was born, each and every one of them came to see him, Valerie, Dr Cathy Allen, Brenda and Sarah.
 How amazing is that, they each took the time and were so delighted.
 I was in for five days and the day I left, I thanked every one of them, from the cleaners to the consultants, they all matter.

-Hector is 16 months now, and a beautiful boy.
-Phoebe is five and loves him.
-I have two beautiful children.
+Hector is two and half years old now, and a beautiful boy.
+Phoebe is six and loves him.
+We have two beautiful children.
 It is actually perfect, they complement each other and they play with each other.